|

 Step 1.
 To set up

-your form for a keyboard merge, open the form document, go to Tools,
+your form for a keyboard merge, open your form document and on the WordPerfect menu use Tools,

-Source dialog, choose "Use file in active window" then click OK.
-In the
+Source dialog that appears choose "Use file in active window" then click OK:

-Associate Form and Data dialog that pops up, choose "No association"
+Associate Form and Data dialog that appears choose "No association"

 You'll now have a